 David wasn’t even part of the army that was mustered to face the threat of the gathering Philistine horde.
 He was still tending his father’s sheep and running errands from his father to his brothers as they prepared for battle.

 The Philistines faced off with Saul’s army for 40 days.
-All this time, David went back and forth between tending his father’s sheep and taking supplies from his father to his brothers.
+All this time, David went back and forth between tending his father’s sheep and taking supplies to his brothers.
 (1 Samuel 17:14-18) David wasn’t supposed to be there the day he faced off with Goliath, except that he was delivering supplies.

 Remember that Saul responded reluctantly to the anointing Samuel gave him and hid when Samuel came to announce the kingship publicly.
 David’s response to the anointing by Samuel seems to be even less robust than Saul’s response!
 David simply went back to tending sheep.

 We know David didn’t lack the faith to rise to the kingly anointing, though, because of what happens next.
 David was bringing supplies to his brothers when he hears the taunts of the giant, Goliath.
-When David saw that no one was willing to stand up to the Philistines, David rose to the occasion.
+When David saw that no one was willing to stand up to the Philistine, David rose to the occasion.

 David’s faith in God led him to stand up to the giant, Goliath, in the face of the huge army of the Philistines!
 Thus, we are right to conclude that David wasn’t shrinking back from the anointing, as Saul did, when he went back to tend his father’s sheep.